viktors-telle/personal-blog/content/blog/how-to-improve-your-code-readability/index.md

 }
 ```

 Placing each parameter on a separate line improves the readability of the code.
 Each parameter stands out as well as you don't have to horizontally scroll to see them.
+This comes down to the next suggestion.

 ## 2. Create a separate class if the parameter count is more than three